IBM-Cloud/sap-automated-deployment-scripts/README.md

 The main repo contains different directories with examples of using various SAP IBM Cloud services based on  Terraform&Ansible deployment tools.
 Each of the examples has their own README containing more details on what the example does.

-To run any example, clone the repository and run terraform commands within the example's own directory.
+To run any example, clone the repository for the targeted branch (the default one is master)  and run terraform commands within the example's own directory.

-# git clone --branch <branchname> <remote-repo-url>
+`git clone --branch <branchname> <remote-repo-url>`

 For example:
 ```